 - Can I go get my child after they have performed?

 - No, for many reasons all dancers must stay backstage throughout the entire performance.
 Please also know, parents are not allowed backstage except for drop off before and pick up after the performances (unless you have signed up to volunteer backstage).

 - Where does all the money go from ticket sales for these shows?

 - All money from ticket sales help to fund our production; the rental of the auditorium, backdrops, stage crew, etc. Tickets sales cover less than 50% of the production.
 The other 50%+ is covered by donations.

 - Can I attend without purchasing a ticket?

 - Unfortunately, you cannot attend if you do not purchase a ticket.
 Parents are notified of pre-public sale discounted tickets that are available for RMSA families for 2 weeks before sales are open to the public, after this tickets are full price.

 - Will tickets be available at the door?

-- Yes, tickets will be available at the door.
-You can also purchase online (once available for purchase): here
+- Yes, tickets will be available at the door but they will be more $ per ticket.
+We strongly encourage everyone to purchase online in advance to save time, money, and for best seat choices (once available for purchase): here